Where it began, it seems a lifetime ago ....

 Dashboard will be on Friday 1 July 2022.
 Weekly updates will be published every Wednesday at 4pm commencing on 6 July 2022.”

-Using the ONS population estimates for mid-2020, the death rate from COVID-19 in the countries of the UK are:
+Using the ONS population estimates for mid-2020, the death rate from COVID-19 in the nations of the UK are:

 Population